 Always lock your car

-And to keep your valuables out of sight – and not just after parking, but also while driving.
+You should keep your valuables out of sight – and not just after parking, but also while driving.
 Road crimes are common in South Africa – thieves often wait at road intersection for cars to stop to take the chance to rob them.
 Also remember that carjacking is unfortunately still quite common in South Africa.

 Be back before dark

-Try to avoid driving at night – for the many safety reasons you can imagine.
+Avoid driving at night – for the many safety reasons you can imagine.
 So plan your day trips from Cape Town accordingly, leaving early in the morning and returning right after sunset at the latest.

 Only get out of your car in designated areas